-The beanie pattern comes in lady size with a circumference of 22″, it fits on most bigger kids and adult heads.
-This fair isle beanie is a slouchy structure with a pom-pom attached to the back.
+This free beanie knitting pattern comes in lady size with a circumference of 22″, it fits on most bigger kids and adult heads.
+It has a slouchy structure with a pom-pom attached to the back.

 Fair Isle Beanie – Free Knit Pattern

 scroll ⬇️ to get the free pattern & tutorial

 All you need to knit this beautiful Nordic style slouchy beanie are, 3 colors of yarns, and, knitting needles of 3mm and 4mm.
 I used Superwash Merino Yarn from Lion Brand that has the gauge tension of 24 sts x 34 rows in Stockinette Stitch.
 You may replace them with equivalent yarns that have a similar gauge.

 Similar to the kid’s pullover, there are 2 variations on this matching beanie pattern, the “Poinsettia With Heart” and the “Poinsettia With Tic-Tac-Toe”.
 The heart is a more feminine design, thus it is suitable for a female.
 Tic-Tac-Toe will be great for unisex.

 Besides the fair isle pattern variations, there are also 2 options on the ribband, folded and non-folded.
 The gray fair isle beanie on the right is the folded band type while the red beanie on the left is a non-folded type.
 The folded band adds warmth to the forehead, it is also suitable for those with a smaller head.